rapidsms/rapidsms/docs/tutorial/tutorial01.rst

     PAGINATOR_BORDER_LINKS = True
     PAGINATOR_ADJACENT_LINKS = True
     PROJECT_NAME = "name-of-your-project"
+    DEFAULT_RESPONSE = "some-default-response" # use an appropriate response

 Let's take a look at one of the contributed applications that is installed by default, Message Tester.
 There should be a link